Dpdl-io/DpdlEngine/doc/Dpdl_native_Interface.md

 println("done")
 ```

+### Configuration

+#### DPDL_NATIVE_LIB_PATH

 The native library to be loaded needs to be available on the default system path or it's path must be configured in the configuration file 'DpdlEngine.ini' via the 'DPDL_NATIVE_LIB_PATH' variable.

 The default configuration for 'DPDL_NATIVE_LIB_PATH' is set to './lib/addon'

+#### DPDL_NATIVE_CODE_PROTECTION

+Dpdl provides built-in support for memory protection useful to avoid segmentation faults and unexpected crashes.

+By default the protection is enabled, it can be disabled by setting the variable 'DPDL_NATIVE_CODE_PROTECTION' to 'false' in the
+configuration file 'DpdlEngine.ini'

 ### Type mapping